 Tips for Determining Bird Gender

 To accurately identify a bird’s gender, the first step is to make a positive identification of the species.
 If the species is dimorphic, sex determination is easy.
-If both male and female birds look alike, careful, long term observation may be necessary before a positive gender conclusion can be reached.
+If male and female birds look alike, careful, long term observation may be necessary before a positive gender conclusion can be reached.
 In some cases, it may be nearly impossible to be absolutely certain which bird is male and which is female.
-Even if the genders cannot be confirmed, however, the careful observation of partner interactions will help birders sharpen all their identification skills and better appreciate the behavior of every bird they see.
+Even if the genders cannot be confirmed, however, the careful observation of partner interactions will help birders sharpen all their identification skills and better appreciate every bird they see.